Baduit/PainPerdu/README.md

 | -------------- | -------------
 | >n             | move the cursor of n cases to the right
 | <n             | move the cursor of n cases to the left
-| +n             | increment the value pointed by the cursor of n
+| +n             | increment the value pointed by the cursor of n (n must be between 0 and 255 included)
-| -n             | decrement the value pointed by the cursor of n
+| -n             | decrement the value pointed by the cursor of n (n must be between 0 and 255 included)
 | #id            | define of a reference id to the current location of the cursor, it can override an existing reference
 | @id            | move the cursor to the reference id
 | *id            | move the step to the label id, the next instruction executed will be the instruction pointed by the label
 | ?              | the next instruction is executed only if the case at the cursor is not equal to 0
-| ?n             | the next instruction is executed only if the case at the cursor by is equal to n
+| ?n             | the next instruction is executed only if the case at the cursor by is equal to n (n must be between 0 and 255 included)
 | !id            | the next instruction is executed if the cursor is not at the reference id
 | [              | read 1 byte from the standard input and set the case at the cursor to the read value
 | ]              | write the case at the cursor in the standard output